simina-cotop/story_generation/README.md

 ## Things to keep in mind when running the model
 * Whenever you want to debug the model and check the values of the many many variables to get an overview, remember ```print``` is your friend.
+* If you get an error like ```AttributeError: 'ProgbarLogger' object has no attribute 'log_values'```, don't panic.
+Just check if your dataset has been loaded by checking ```x_train``` within *dataLoaders.py*.
+Print this variable and make sure that the data is being loaded.
+If it's empty, you need to check further to see where is the problem.